oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 ### 1.1.3 Defining Information

+Formally, information is the unexpected data, or entropy, contained in a document.
+When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting, and framing contains no information because it is known *a priori* by the sender(s) and receiver(s).
+If the serialization is non-canonical, any additional entropy introduced during serialization (e.g., whitespace, leading zeroes, field reordering, case-insensitive capitalization) is discarded on deserialization.

 JADN is based on Information Theory [[Info-Theory](#info-theory)], which provides a concrete way of quantifying information that is explicitly independent of both semantic meaning and data representation.
-This may sound paradoxical, but information modeling is based on separating application-specific abstract schemas from application-independent encoding rules.
+It may sound paradoxical, but information modeling is based on separating application-specific abstract schemas from application-independent encoding rules.
 A data format specifies encoding rules used for each